kowainik/learn4haskell/README.md

    __to your fork__ with the solution and mention @vrom911 and @chshersh and we would be on our way for the review.
  > Note, that you should open a PR for your fork of this repo, not this repo.
- > Everyone has their own solutions to the included tasks, and they don't mix together
+ > Everyone has their solutions to the included tasks, and they don't mix together
  > well in one repo 🙂

 > However, if you find some bugs or problems in this repo, you can of
 > open a PR to Learn4Haskell directly.
 We appreciate any help and feedback!

-Learn4Haskell has 4 chapters that you can walk through and submit 4 pull requests to complete the Hacktoberfest event (or just for knowledge and your own enjoyment).
+Learn4Haskell has 4 chapters that you can walk through and submit 4 pull requests to complete the Hacktoberfest event (or just for knowledge and your enjoyment).

 So, you can start right now with forking.
 Following this will describe how you can install all the necessary items to be able to run this course locally.